plowsof/monerodevs.org/README.md

     "description": "", <- this will default to "I like monero getmonero.org" if left empty "tags": [
         "Monero",
-        "MWG" <- We've added the tag
+        "MPW" <- We've added the tag
     ]
 }